 Could large parts of the U.S. become uninhabited following apocalyptic nuclear war?
 Yes.
-If you're not cut out for a major bug out, take a serious look at international relocation beforehand.
+If you're not cut out for a major bug out, take a serious look at international moving beforehand.

-Here are ten countries to consider relocating to and why...
+Here are ten countries to consider moving to and why...

 Top 10 Survival Seeds When All Hell Breaks Loose

 What are the best survival seeds to plant that can help feed you and your family through an extended emergency?
 Preparing for a disaster, what are the top survival seeds that can grow with minimal effort?